vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 The API Dashboard is now available on [portal.vipps.no](https://portal.vipps.no) under the "Utvikler" ("Developer") tab.
-It lets you see if there are problems with your use of Vipps APIs.
+It lets you see if there are problems with your use of APIs.
 Here's an example:

 ![API Dashboard example](images/2021-02-api-dashboard-example.png)